 With Albany town centre and Westgate so close, large-scale retail is unnecessary so the shops at Hobsonville Point will retain a local feel.
 The nearby Hobsonville village shopping centre will be renewed and extended in the future.

 Hobsonville Point has a unique character as a result of its landscape, buildings and history.
 HLC aims to protect and maintain this character by honouring the history of the site and retaining many of the heritage buildings and mature trees that gave the air base its distinctive feel.
 A visual timeline at the ferry wharf will give you a good overview of the site's history from pre-European times until the present day.
 It's worth a visit.
 Read more about the site's history here.

 The development also aims to allow people to celebrate their own cultural heritage, while developing a sense of place and a strong community.
 The community already enjoys many regular and special events and residents report a high level of involvement and interest because “everybody is new, so we're all keen to meet people.”
 In a recent independent survey 98.5% of residents agreed with the statement that Hobsonville Point is a great place to live.

 In February 2014 Te Kawerau a Maki and the Crown signed a Deed of Settlement; the iwi's final settlement of all historical Treaty of Waitangi claims.
 The Settlement includes an agreed historical account, apology, and cultural and financial redress.
 Part of that financial redress is 2800sqm of land at Onekiritea (Bomb Point) and a $300,000 contribution towards the establishment of a marae on the land.

-The Hobsonville Land Company and Te Kawerau a Maki have been exploring options for the marae.
+The HLC and Te Kawerau a Maki have been exploring options for the marae.
 One of the iwi's objectives is to reach out to the community so locals can learn about and experience Te Kawerau a Maki’s rich culture and history.